-10% of the coffee is consumed without caffeine.
+10% of the coffee consumed is decaf coffee.

 4 reasons why one drinks decaf coffee.